Tirne-ts/create-tirne-app/README.md

 Tirne is fast, typed, fetch-native, and ready to scale with you.
 It’s not Express 3.0.
 It’s a new way to think about APIs.

-👉 Star Tirne on GitHub and help shape a future built on control, clarity, and code.
+👉 **Star Tirne on GitHub** and help shape a future built on control, clarity, and code:
 [https://github.com/Tirne-ts/Tirne](https://github.com/Tirne-ts/Tirne)

 ---